Moduli Spaces for the Fifth Painlev\'e Equation: Introduction and summary

-From the extended Riemann--Hilbert map $RH^+$ one can read off and find the formulas for some B\"acklund transformations.
+In Section~\ref{Section6}, a standard computation with Lax Pairs produces the usual differential equation for~${\rm P}_5$.
+From the extended Riemann--Hilbert map ${\rm RH}^+$ one can read off and find the formulas for some B\"acklund transformations.
 However, some are missing.
-Noumi and Yamada constructed a Lax pair for $P_5$ from which one can read off all B\"acklund transformation.
+Noumi and Yamada constructed a Lax pair for ${\rm P}_5$ from which one can read off all B\"acklund transformations.

-Our contribution in {\bf \S\ref{Section7}} to this is to provide a natural moduli space of connections $\mathcal{M}_4$ and a corresponding monodromy space $\mathcal{R}_4$, which produce the Lax pair of Noumi--Yamada.
-The moduli space $\mathcal{M}_4$ is associated to the set of differential modules $M$ of dimension 4 over $\mathbb{C}(z)$ such that:
+Our contribution in Section~\ref{Section7} to this is to provide a natural moduli space of connections $\mathcal{M}_4$ and a corresponding monodromy space $\mathcal{R}_4$, which produce the Lax pair of Noumi--Yamada.
+The moduli space $\mathcal{M}_4$ is associated to the set of differential modules $M$ of dimension 4 over $\mathbb{C}(z)$ such that: \begin{itemize}\itemsep=0pt \item[$({\rm a})$] $\Lambda ^4M$ is trivial, \item[$({\rm b})$] $z=0$ is regular singular, \item[$({\rm c})$] $z=\infty$ is irregular singular, and its generalized eigenvalues are $z^{1/2}+tz^{1/4}$ and its conjugates. \end{itemize}

 A direct computation of a matrix differential operator for $\mathcal{M}_4$ seems rather difficult.
-Instead, one gives a module $M\in \mathcal{M}_4$ the interpretation of a differential module $N$ over $\mathbb{C}(z^{1/4})$ provided with a symmetry $\sigma$ of order~4.
-Explicit formulas for $N$ and $M:=N^{<\sigma>}$ are inspired by \cite[\S 12.5]{vdP-S}.
+Instead, one gives a module $M\in \mathcal{M}_4$ the interpretation of a differential module $N$ over $\mathbb{C}\big(z^{1/4}\big)$ provided with a symmetry $\sigma$ of order~4.
+Explicit formulas for $N$ and $M:=N^{\langle\sigma\rangle}$ are inspired by \cite[Section~12.5]{vdP-S}.
 The resulting Lax pair is identical to the one in \cite{S-H-C}.
-A calculation of the Lax pair for $N$ instead of $M$ produces at once a polynomial Hamiltonian for $P_5$ which, up to a linear change of coordinates, is also present in Okamoto's work.
+A calculation of the Lax pair for $N$ instead of $M$ produces at once a polynomial Hamiltonian for ${\rm P}_5$ which is, up to a~linear change of coordinates, also present in Okamoto's work.